Arasu/Module-Capstone-Project/README.md

 Working Demo
 The demo working of this web app can be found here 🔗 | Do like it, if you watch it :)

-🚀 Thanks
-Thanks for looking into the project and being here.
-Feel free to share your reviews/suggestions/remarks! :)

-If you found it useful, leave a ⭐ here!

-License
-MIT

-Ending Credits

 Made using Python and Streamlit
 Author : Arasu